 Interested in finding out more information about their type of cooking and their top dishes before you visit the country or try out a Chinese restaurant?
 Read more below.

 After a full meal, you might often see a few Chinese people also getting some warm tea.
 Contrary to common belief, it is not just England who loves tea but China too, which is why there is no surprise why it is the largest consumer of tea in the world found in one study!
-For them, drinking tea after a meal helps in digestion and is a good way to wash off the flavor left on the mouth.
+For them, drinking tea after a meal helps in digestion and is a good way to wash off the flavor left in the mouth.

 Perfect for wintertime and for celebrating special occasions, the Chinese hotpot is traditionally shared with family and very close people.
-While this may not be a dish served right away from the kitchen, this one gives you the chance to cook your own pot by choosing the noodle type, broth, dipping sauce, and ingredients.
+While this may not be a dish served right away from the kitchen, this one gives you a chance to cook your own pot by choosing the noodle type, broth, dipping sauce, and ingredients.

 The homemade Chinese wonton soup is one of the classic favorites among the locals since it is easy to prepare and only uses a few ingredients.
-However, if you look at the wonton itself, you will be reminded of a bigger-sized ravioli with spiced meat made of chicken, beef, or shrimp.
-The wontons are cooked then served submerged with clear broth and seasoning such as ginger, spring onion, garlic, sesame, and soy sauce.
+However, if you look at the wonton, you will be reminded of a bigger-sized ravioli with spiced meat made of chicken, beef, or shrimp.
+The wontons are cooked and then served submerged with clear broth and seasoning such as ginger, spring onion, garlic, sesame, and soy sauce.
 It is already full of flavor but can also be eaten with noodles for a more satisfying serving.

 Whenever we think about the country’s popular dishes, we bet you will instantly think of potstickers like Chinese dumplings.
 This is a classic favorite because it is so tasty and gives you two types of textures: steamed top and grilled back!
 They are also very easy to find as there are many restraints specializing on this one, but there are also street vendors making this for a low price.
 The filling is usually made of a mix of ground pork, green onions, cabbage leaves, shrimp, soy sauce, sesame oil, and bok choy.
-It is served with dipping sauces which can be sweet, sour, and just made of soy sauce mix.
+It is served with dipping sauces, which can be sweet, sour, and just made of soy sauce mix.

 Sweet and sour pork is one of the top dishes in China and is best eaten with rice due to its flavorful taste.
 As stated in classic recipes, you are meant to marinate and tenderize the meat with a classic marinade, including soy sauce, baking soda, garlic, ginger, and onion.
 And to make the classic sauce and its signature orange color, you will need ketchup, Worcestershire, oyster sauce, bell pepper, garlic, and pineapple.
 Other restaurants substitute the pork sometimes depending on what is available.
 Basically, you can see other recipes for sweet and sour using fish, beef, and shrimp.

 Kung Pao is also one popular takeout food from Chinese restaurants, and it is also quite easy to make.
-It is a stir fry dish with an orange look and amazing flavor since it uses chicken broth, soy sauce, black vinegar, Chinese wine, and hoisin sauce!
+It is a stir-fry dish with an orange look and amazing flavor since it uses chicken broth, soy sauce, black vinegar, Chinese wine, and hoisin sauce!
 If this is your first time trying this one out, we highly recommend that you add some rice and veggies with it as well.

-The soy sauce chicken is popular even in Chinatowns in your country.
+The Soy sauce chicken is popular even in Chinatowns in your country.
 Unlike other roasted chicken, this one is tastier and more flavorful to the point that every bite is just bursting with sauces and spices.
 You will need to use fresh ingredients only to cook this one, such as ginger, scallions, star anise, soy sauce, sugar, salt, and rose-flavored wine.
 After that, you will just put the chicken in, and let’s soak up the spices for a crazy good taste!
 You can also team it up with some white rice and vegetable dishes.

 Unlike Westerners, the locals are not as health-conscious, so there are not many vegetable dishes in the country.
 However, you can easily spot this one in restaurants which means that vegans can indeed still enjoy China.
-This dry-fried dish is made using a wok and uses basic ingredients like green beans, chili, ground pork (you can ask this to be removed when ordering), mushrooms.
+This dry-fried dish is made using a wok and uses basic ingredients like green beans, chili, ground pork (you can ask this to be removed when ordering), and mushrooms.
 It is served with rice and is perfect with chicken.

-Similar to the Philippines’ Lumpiang Shanghai, the Chinese spring roll is made of wrapper spring roll wrappers with fillings including meat, vegetables, and cheese.
+Similar to the Philippines’ Lumpiang Shanghai, the Chinese spring roll is made of wrapper spring roll wrappers with fillings, including meat, vegetables, and cheese.
 It can be eaten on its own, but it can also be served with dipping sauce for an added taste!